pascalrink/prediction-performance-ci/README.md

 ## Limitations (current port status)

 - currently implemented: **accuracy** for **binary classification** with hard labels `{0,1}`
-- other performance measures (e.g., AUC) are discussed in the dissertation; extending the method may require additional theory (e.g., for U-statistics)
+- other performance measures (e.g., AUC) are discussed in the dissertation (with applications)

 ---